FloatingGhost/pleroma-stats/README.md

 DATETIME TIMESTAMPTZ
 );

 3. Run 'python pleroma-stats-py' within Python Virtual Environment to test everything is OK.
-Install all needed packages with 'pip install <package>'
+Install all needed packages with 'pip install package'
 4. Use your favourite scheduling method to set `./pleroma-stats.py` to run regularly.

 Then you could graph your Pleroma server stats with Grafana's PostgreSQL datasource!